Trauma Therapy with a Compassionate Approach

 PTSD – What is it and how is it formally diagnosed?

 PTSD is an acronym for Post Traumatic Stress Disorder and from the Diagnostic Statistical Manual, 5th Edition (DSM-5) (5th ed.; DSM-5; American Psychiatric Association, 2013).
+We now use the DSM-5-TR.

 Diagnosis for PTSD is given to clients one month after a traumatic event.
 Prior diagnosis is called “Acute Stress Disorder: 3 days through one month.)